AnthonyZhang220/portfolio-website-server/README.md

 ## Features

--Provide API for my portfolio website
+- Provide API for my portfolio website
--Records of likes and favorites
+- Records of likes and favorites
--Connect to MongoDb
+- Connect to MongoDb

 ## Feedback